Cohomological rigidity of manifolds with torus actions: I: Introduction

 This paper is divided into two parts.
-In the first part of this paper we focus our attention on moment-angle manifolds corresponding to a special class of Gorenstein$^*$ complexes and topological toric manifolds related to such sort of simplicial fans.
-This class consists of Gorenstein$^*$ complexes which are flag and satisfy the \emph{separable circuit condition} (see Definition \ref{def:SCC}).
+In the first part of this paper we focus our attention on moment-angle manifolds corresponding to a special class of homology spheres and topological toric manifolds related to such sort of simplicial fans.
+This class consists of homology spheres which are flag and satisfy the \emph{separable circuit condition} (see Definition \ref{def:SCC}).
 The main results of this paper are the following theorems. \begin{thm}[Theorem \ref{thm:B-rigidity}, Corollary \ref{cor:rigidity of m-a manifold}] Let $\ZZ_K$ and $\ZZ_{K'}$ be two moment-angle manifolds.
 Suppose the cohomology of $\ZZ_K$ and $\ZZ_{K'}$ are isomorphic as bigraded rings.
-Then if $K$ is flag and satisfies the separable circuit condition, there is a homeomorphism $\ZZ_K\cong \ZZ_{K'}$, which is induced by a combinatorial equivalence $K\cong K'$. \end{thm}
+Then if $K$ is flag and satisfies the separable circuit condition, there is a homeomorphism $\ZZ_K\cong \ZZ_{K'}$, which is induced by a combinatorial equivalence $K\approx K'$. \end{thm}

 \begin{thm}[Theorem \ref{thm:rigidity of toric manifold}] Let $M$ and $M'$ be two topological toric manifolds.
 If the underlying sphere of the simplicial fan corresponding to $M$ is flag and satisfies the separable circuit condition, then the following two conditions are equivalent: \begin{enumerate}[(i)] \item $H^*(M)\cong H^*(M')$ as graded rings. \item $M$ and $M'$ are weakly equivariantly homeomorphic. \end{enumerate} \end{thm}